Skip to content

 The DAST may present a rare opportunity to screen for problems with substance abuse before the most devastating consequences occur.
 The questionnaire, along with a cognitive function baseline, can provide information that assists a variety of clinicians in doing early screening, diagnosis, intervention, and/or referral to specialists.
 Creyos Health provides an easy way to have the DAST close at hand and integrate the instrument into any practice.

-How to administer a computerized DAST in Creyos Health
+How to Administer the DAST in Creyos Health

 Before administering The Drug Abuse Screening Test in Creyos Health, ensure it is appropriate for the patient.
 Because the content of the questionnaire directly asks about drug abuse, which can be a sensitive topic, patients may provide inaccurate information due to embarrassment, social repercussions, or even legal issues.
 Every effort should be taken to make sure the patient is comfortable providing accurate information in a healthcare context, and results should be combined with other pieces of information about the patient to ensure a complete picture emerges.